 #1: Replace the filters

-Changing out your filters is one of the easiest things you can do to maintain your system’s efficiency.
-We recommend replacing your filters once a month.
+Changing out your filters is one of the easiest things you can do to maintain the efficiency of your air conditioner.
+Our air conditioning contractors recommend replacing your filters once a month.
 Here's how you do it:

 - Turn off the power.